Recent Scholarship Recipients

-This year, Pacific Lutheran University ranks No.18 on Peace Corps’ 2013 Top Colleges for small schools.
-Read full article.
+Since 1961, PLU has produced more than 250 Peace Corps volunteers.
+This year, Pacific Lutheran University ranks No. 22 on Peace Corps’ 2018 Top Colleges for small schools.
+See the full list of schools.

 During summer 2014, six Lutes traveled to Namibia to film a documentary about the nine Namibians who studied at PLU in the 1990s.

 A recent FBI video warns American students of how they could be made recruiting targets by foreign intelligence agencies.
 Read more in this New York Times article.

 On December 19th, 2013, the Wang Center received the Carol Sheffels Quigg Award for Excellence and Innovation supporting “projects to enhance the quality, efficiencies and sustainable practices” of our Study Away programs and office.

 In the most recent Open Doors study published by the Institute of International Education, PLU ranked #9 amongst US Master’s Institutions for undergraduate participation in study abroad.

 Included among the delegation of Namibian dignitaries touring the Pacific Lutheran University campus in 2013 was a proud alumnus, Edwin Tjiramba, who delighted in sharing his fond memories of PLU.
 Read more.